-For personal end-entity certificates or automated entities, clientAuth SHOULD be asserted in the EKU.
-But in the grid context, servers at times do act like clients, and thus for host or service certificates it does make sense to include both serverAuth as well as clientAuth43.
-44.
+For personal end-entity certificates or automated entities, clientAuth value/bit SHOULD be asserted in the EKU.
+But in the grid context, servers at times do act like clients, and thus for host or service certificates it does make sense to include both serverAuth value/bit as well as clientAuth value/bit44.